-- associated overheads;
+- associated overheads

-- · indirect costs;
+- indirect costs

-- VAT (unless irrecoverable); or
+- VAT (unless irrecoverable)

-- travel / subsistence costs.
+- travel / subsistence costs

+- salaries of existing staff

+- asset leases

 The eligible costs list is thorough but not exhaustive.
-Further information can also be found within our FAQs.

-If you have read both the guidance table below and the FAQs and are still unsure as to whether your intended costs will be eligible under the scheme then please check with us directly, leaving 72 hours before the deadline to provide sufficient time for the team to answer your query.
+If you have read the guidance and are still unsure as to whether your intended costs will be eligible under the scheme then please check with us directly, leaving 72 hours before the deadline to provide sufficient time for the team to answer your query.

-Application Process
+-Application Process-

-Helpful tips before you start your application
+Helpful tips before you start your application...

-- 1. Review the eligibility criteria carefully.
+- Review the eligibility criteria carefully.
 Double check that your project qualifies as an eligible project before beginning your application.
-This is important as we received a number of applications in the first round which fell short of the eligibility criteria and were excluded at the first assessment stage.
-If you are unsure, contact the programme team by email at futureinnovationfund@growthplatform.org at least 72 hours before the call closes. - 2.
+This is important as we received a number of applications in the first and second round which fell short of the eligibility criteria and had to be excluded at the first assessment stage.
+If you are unsure, contact the programme team by email at highgrowth@growthplatform.org at least 72 hours before the call closes. - 2.
 Remember that whilst our independent assessors are experienced industry professionals, they may not have specific expertise in your field of innovation or industry.
-We will endeavour to match assessor expertise to your application as closely as possible but please note it is highly advisable that you write your answers clearly and concisely and at a level where an experienced industry professional, with no prior knowledge of your sector and technology, may understand. - 3.
-Ensure that you have your organisation's administrative details to hand.
-The application will require applicants to provide details such as registered company address, contact details, Companies House number (if applicable), and financial information. - 4.
-In relation to the online application form, we are currently limited to using a software which is known to have bugs when saving answers.
-Accordingly, we strongly recommend that you prepare your answers offline or in a separate document/worksheet and save your work regularly.
-You should then use this central document to copy and paste answers over into the online application form.
+We will endeavour to match assessor expertise to your application as closely as possible but please note it is highly advisable that you write your answers clearly and concisely and at a level where an experienced industry professional, with no prior knowledge of your sector and technology, may understand.

+- 3. Ensure that you have your organisation's administrative details to hand.
+The EOI and the application form will require applicants to provide details such as registered company address, contact details, Companies House number (if applicable), and financial information. - 4.
+In relation to the online expression of interest form, we are using Evolutive software which will have less bugs than software used in prior rounds. - 5.
+The full application form is in a word format so we can pass on to our independent assessors and their comments be inserted into a master database.
+We still recommend that you prepare your answers in a separate word document as there are strict word limits to some questions.
+You should then use this central document to copy and paste answers over into the application form.